 One of the most awaited Indian festivals is right around the corner.
 With colors and pichkaris, you are waiting to let loose and enjoy the festival of colors.
 People, from toddlers to oldies, forget their inhibitions and become good sports.
 Good-naturedly embrace the spirit of Holi.
-The after effects of Holi like allergies, skin reactions, and hair fall are not that enjoyable though.
+The after-effects of Holi like allergies, skin reactions, and hair fall are not that enjoyable though.
 Yes, I see you nodding.
 The chemicals in the colors can harm your body, and it’s important to get your gear on to protect yourself.

 The chemicals and metals present in the colors today can harm the skin and body.
 They can have a carcinogenic effect or cause bronchial asthma if inhaled.
-Organic colours are much safer because they have lesser chemicals and toxins.
-Of course, herbal colours are the best.
+Organic colors are much safer because they have lesser chemicals and toxins.
+Of course, herbal colors are the best.
 Even if we choose to use more eco-friendly and body-friendly colors we still need to protect ourselves from colors that others might use.

 Dr.Poonam Wadhwani, Cosmetic Dermatologist, shares with us some easy tips on how we can prep our skin and hair before Holi.
 You don’t need any gear to be allergy-free this Holi.

 Things you can apply to save your skin and hair-

 - Coconut Oil– Coconut oil is available in almost every home.
 The benefits of coconut oil for medical reasons are innumerable, but for now, we’ll focus on Holi like we need to.
 Apply the oil gently all over your body.
 It forms a slippery protective layer and prevents the colors from sticking to your skin, and they also wash away more easily later.
 Apply coconut oil to the roots of your hair as well as the surface to stop it from getting all frizzy.